 2. Submit the completed Application Form along with the Acceptance Letter from the student’s educational institution for the upcoming academic year OR a confirmation of enrollment with program start date.

-3. Provide an official high school transcript or official post-secondary transcript.
+3. Provide an unofficial high school transcript or unofficial post-secondary transcript.

 If you have any questions regarding the application process for the Amy Farnell Award, please contact us at firstname.lastname@example.org or call 902-446-4995.